casangi/casadocs/docs/_files/calibration-and-visibility-data/single-dish-calibration/single-dish-data-calibration-and-reduction.rst

       Note that at this point, the product dataset (sd_ms+'.cal) has only four spectral windows.
-These are (if all is going well) the science observations which are $T_{sys}$ and sky calibrated, and are now bandpass-corrected.
+These are (if all is going well) the science observations which are Tsys\ :math:`T_{sys}` and sky calibrated, and are now bandpass-corrected.

       **9. Convert the Science Target Units from Kelvin to Jansky: scaleAutocorr**

-      To convert the units of the single-dish observations from $T_A^*$ (K) into Janskys and to prepare for combination with interferometer data, we need to obtain the empirically-determined Jy-to-K conversion data.
+      To convert the units of the single-dish observations from T∗A\ :math:`T_A^*` (K) into Janskys and to prepare for combination with interferometer data, we need to obtain the empirically-determined Jy-to-K conversion data.
 These data already take into account any correlator non-linearities and also factor in the various subsystem efficiencies.

       The easiest way to obtain this is simply with a call to a specialized CASA task that obtains the Jy-to-K factors that